-If you want your email marketing to be successful, you need to know who your subscribers are.
-For this email marketing tip for small business, we are going to advise looking at every fact you have about your typical customer.
+If you want your email marketing to be successful, you need to know your subscribers.
+For this email marketing tip for small businesses, we advise looking at every fact you have about your typical customer.

 Take the time to survey them.
-Dig into website analytics to get information on where they are located and what browsers they use.
+Dig into website analytics to get information on the location of subscribers and what browsers they use.

-Think about the pain points the demographic deals with.
+Think about your audience’s pain points.
 How can you tap into their emotions as you offer a solution to their problems?
-Know your user, and your efforts will find more success.
+Know your user, and your efforts will find you more success.

 4. Tap Into Social Media

 Include a subscribe link on your social media pages.
 Add a post about your latest newsletter or share a tip from it with a note to subscribe for more.
-You should also include links back to social media pages within the newsletter or offer a share link so people can post a link to your newsletter on their social pages easily.
+You should also include links to social media pages within the newsletter.
+Or, provide a share link so people can easily post a link to your newsletter on their social pages.

-This is a good place to work with influencers in your industry.
-For example, they could mention email marketing tips for small business they gained from your newsletter and suggest their followers subscribe for more great advice.
+A better way to boost your efforts is to work with influencers in your industry.
+For example, they could mention tips they gained from your newsletter and suggest their followers subscribe for more great advice.

 5. Customize Your Design

-Want some more email marketing tips for small business?
-Your HTML template for your emails matters!
+Want some more email marketing tips for small businesses?
+Your HTML template for your emails matters.

-It’s tempting to use a cookie cutter HTML template that comes with your newsletter service provider.
+Using a cookie-cutter HTML template that comes with your newsletter service provider is tempting.
 These examples look slick and professional.
-The problem is that they aren’t customized to your business.
-They don’t share your color palette or have relevant images.
+The problem is that they don’t share your brand’s color palette or have relevant images.

 6. Automate Campaigns

-Some timesaving email marketing tips for small business include a set-it-and-forget-it option.
+Some time-saving email marketing tips for small businesses include a set-it-and-forget-it option.
 You can plug your RSS feed into a campaign and set it to send out once a week.
 This would put fresh content from your website into the hands of your users and keep you in touch with them with no additional work after the setup.
-You can still send additional emails as needed.
+You can still send other emails as needed.

 Most SaaS newsletter providers also have an option where you can schedule your newsletters ahead of time.
-Create multiple versions, plug in the news you want, proofread and schedule when you want it to go out.
+Create multiple versions, plug in the news you want, proofread and plan for when you want it to go out.

 7. Know When to Send

-If you pull up studies on the best time and day to send emails, you’ll get a wide range of responses.
-Some experts say send on Fridays or evenings when there is less chatter online.
+You’ll get a wide range of responses if you pull up studies on the best time and day to send emails.
+Some experts say to send on Fridays or evenings when there is less chatter online.
 Others say to send in the mornings on a weekday.
 The answers are all over the place.

 8. Get to the Point

-Don’t waste a lot of time chit-chatting with your followers.
-While you do want to be friendly and personable, remain professional and get right to the point.
+Try to avoid wasting time chit-chatting with your subscribers.
+While you want to be friendly and personable, remain professional and get right to the point.
 People are busy.
-They want to skim your news and get the main facts.
+They want to skim your copy and get to the main facts.

-If you are sending an email to announce a sale, just state what you’re offering and why it benefits the reader.
-If you want to share some big news about your company, again tell the customer how the news is positive for them.
+If you are sending an email to announce a sale, immediately state what you’re offering and why it benefits the reader.
+If you want to share big news about your company, tell the customer how the information is helpful for them.

-Always tell a story through the user’s perspective.
+Always tell a story from the user’s perspective.
 Why should they care about this particular email?

 In the State of Brand Consistency report, researchers found consistent branding matters.
-When a company consistently presented itself, they increased revenue by 33% or more.
+When companies maintain consistency, they can increase revenue by 33% or more.

 10. Segment Your Audience